sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- You only enjoy your work when you focus and you become focus when doing the work. ~ Sahil

+- Ahankaar na naash --- jo jaisa hai usme khush/sukhi ho jana. ~ Premanand

+- To start exercise routine you should start it with 5mins per day.

 - Realization: Write the approach in plain english before you implement the feature/bug/code actually to help you avoid pitfalls beforehand if there is any. ~ Sahil

 - Ego is begging for undivided attention.
 Dhyaan is giving undivided attention. ~ Osho (KKD - Lecture 19)